Peter Henlein: Pomander watch and Nuremberg eggs

 Pomander Watch 1530 created by Peter Henlein.
 It once belonged to Philip Melanchthon and is now in the Walters Art Museum, Baltimore.

 Henlein did not create the typical Nuremberg eggs - he crafted mainly portable pomander watches.
 Although they are associated with Henlein, and are a development of the watch-making tradition of Henlein's time, they thus become popular only several decades after his death.

 The German word Eierlein "little egg" is a corruption of a diminutive of Uhr (Middle Low German ûr, from Latin hora) "clock", Aeurlein or Ueurlein (Modern German Ührlein).
 The association with "eggs" may arise with a 1571 translation of Rabelais by Johann Fischart in 1571; Fischart translated as Eierlein an instance of Ueurlein in Rabelais.
 This form of the name may have played a part in inspiring the oval shape becoming popular in the 1580s.

 The former watchmaker and art collector Jürgen Abeler from the Wuppertaler Watch Museum concludes about pomander watches in his book: "So if any one of the preserved watches at all should be linked with the person of Peter Henlein, it can only be this watch in the pomander."

 Inspirational period and environment

 A well-known saying at the time of the Holy Roman Empire positioned the various different European centres of the early Renaissance age, including Nuremberg's special atmosphere:

 “If I had Venice's power, Augsburg's splendour, Nuremberg's esprit, Strasburg's weapons and Ulm's money, I would be the richest man in the world.”
-Nuremberg's esprit referred to its inventive spirit, its openness to innovation, its ability to puzzle out new things.”
+Nuremberg's esprit was a reference to its openness to innovation and invention.
 (Note: Popular quote from that time in German: Hätt ich Venedigs Macht und Augsburger Pracht, Nürnberger Witz, Straßburger Geschütz und Ulmer Geld, wär ich der Reichste in der Welt.)